Database Quick Start (Based on Laravel Database Component)

 composer require -W webman/database illuminate/pagination illuminate/events symfony/var-dumper

-After installation, a restart is required (reload will not work).
+A restart is required after installation (reload will not work).

 Tip

-webman/database depends on Laravel's illuminate/database, so its dependency packages will be automatically installed during the installation.
+webman/database depends on Laravel's illuminate/database, so it will automatically install the dependencies of illuminate/database.

 Note

-If pagination, database events, and SQL logging are not needed, you only need to execute
+If you do not need pagination, database events, or SQL logging, you only need to run:

 Database Configuration